-- Camelina-We are conducting research to develop an advanced, genetically modified camelina for co-production of bioplastics along with vegetable oil, biodiesel fuel, and oleochemicals.
+- · Camelina-We are conducting research to develop an advanced, genetically modified camelina for co-production of bioplastics along with vegetable oil, biodiesel fuel, and oleochemicals.
 In August 2010, we established a research company in Saskatchewan, Canada to further pursue our research with industrial oilseed crops.
-Also in 2010, we conducted our first successful field trial of engineered camelina. - Switchgrass-We are engineering switchgrass to produce bioplastics in the leaf and stem of the plant.
-Switchgrass is a commercially and ecologically attractive, non-food energy crop that is indigenous to North America and is generally considered to be a leading candidate for cellulose-derived production of ethanol and other biofuels. - · Sugarcane-We are collaborating with the Australian Research Council to further pursue our research to maximize bioplastic production in the leaf tissue of sugarcane.
+Also in 2010, we conducted our first successful field trial of engineered camelina. - · Switchgrass-We are engineering switchgrass to produce bioplastics in the leaf and stem of the plant.
+Switchgrass is a commercially and ecologically attractive, non-food energy crop that is indigenous to North America and is generally considered to be a leading candidate for cellulose-derived production of ethanol and other biofuels.
+During 2011 we were awarded a \$6 million grant by the U.S. Department of Energy to continue research of engineered switchgrass in an effort to provide a sustainable alternative to petroleum feedstocks. - · Sugarcane-We are collaborating with the Australian Research Council to further pursue our research to maximize bioplastic production in the leaf tissue of sugarcane.
 Sugarcane is an established energy crop that is well suited for tropical regions of the world.

 We believe that using these crops to co-produce bioplastics or chemicals with bioenergy products can offer superior economic value and productivity as compared to single product systems that produce them individually.
-Through 2011, we will continue to advance the research and assess alternative commercialization models for our crop programs.
+We are continuing to advance the research and assess alternative commercialization models for our crop programs.
 We may also seek to establish alliances with partners to commercially exploit this platform.